The Cyan Language: Unions and Optional Keywords

-] // keeps the amount of energy in joules :amount Float; ... end \end{cyan} {\tt Any} is the type associated to selectors without parameters such as {\tt add:} of this example.
-Hence ``\verb!Tuple<add, Any, ...>!"\/.
-We can use this prototype as \begin{cyan} EnergyStore add: wattsHour: 100.0; EnergyStore add: calorie: 12000.0; EnergyStore add: joule: 3200.67; \end{cyan}
+{\tt Any} is the type associated to keywords without parameters such as {\tt add:} of this example.
+We can use this prototype as \begin{cyan} var EnergyStore store = EnergyStore new; store add: wattHour: 5.0; store add: joule: 10.0; store add: calorie: 3.0; store getAmount println; \end{cyan}

-The optional selectors may be repeated as indicated by the ``\verb@+@"\/ in the method declaration: \begin{cyan} object EnergyStore public fun ( add: (wattsHour: Float | calorie: Float | joule: Float)+ ) :t Tuple< add, Any, energyArray, Array<Union<wattsHour, Float, calorie, Float, joule, Float>> > [